harmyko/computer_architecture/README.md

 ## Overview
 This lab (also) simulates the `POP reg` instruction and outputs operation data each time it is called.

-# lab_3_5 reg MOV reg Disassembly
+# lab_3_5 MOV reg, reg Disassembly

 ## Overview
-This lab simulates the `reg MOV reg` instruction and outputs operation data each time it is called.
+This lab simulates the `MOV reg, reg` instruction and outputs operation data each time it is called.